develer-staff/qt_web_example/README.md

   - Allows to either request or return a book to the library
   - Receives and shows incoming messages from the  library
 - Library web page
-  - Keeps the book list updated, according to loan requests
+  - Keeps the book list updated, according to loan and return requests
   - Shows the loans and returns log
   - Sends messages to Qt app